Immerse into nature and art with the totems, skillfully carved by Native artists of Southeast Alaska

 Ten miles north of Ketchikan is Totem Bight State Historical Park, an 11-acre park that is packed with restored and re-carved totems as well as a colorful community house.
 Just as impressive as the totems are the park's lush rainforest setting and the rocky coastline along Tongass Narrows.

-The project grew into the construction of a model Native village and by World War II the community house was complete and 15 poles were erected.
-The name of the site was then changed to Totem Bight and when Alaska received statehood in 1959 the title to the land passed from the federal government to the State of Alaska.
+The project grew into the construction of a model Native village, and by World War II the community house was complete and 15 poles were erected.
+The name of the site was then changed to Totem Bight.
+When Alaska received statehood in 1959, the title to the land passed from the federal government to the State of Alaska.
 In 1970 the state park was added to the National Register of Historic Places.

 The region is classified as a temperate rain forest within the Pacific temperate rain forest zone, which extends from Prince William Sound to northern California.
 The vast majority of Alaska’s coastal temperate rainforests are old growth, consisting primarily of Western hemlock, Sitka spruce, mountain hemlock, and Alaska yellow cedar.
 Mature coastal temperate rainforests are extraordinarily complex and stable habitats.
 Wildlife in the area includes brown bears, black bears, wolf, Sitka black-tailed deer, humpback whales, orcas, salmon, bald eagles and harlequin ducks.

 The Clan House is the central attraction at the park, offering an inside look into the past to learn about Native culture and family life.
 Then stroll through the spires of 14 totems and learn the history of the area through these “silent storytellers,” erected to continue passing down the oral traditions of the Natives from generation to generation.
 Take a rest at the park’s viewing deck, where visitors are treated to precious photographic moments of wildlife and nature along the Tongass Narrows.